Salary Information for an Online Professor

 For several years, schools have reported an increase in online classroom attendance across the country.
 The majority of public schools offer distance learning programs and classes to students in nearly every field of study.
 Schools employ dedicated distance learning faculty, as well as existing tenured professors with the responsibility of keeping up with the demand for online education, often with significant rewards.

 Compensation for online teaching and course development fluctuates dramatically based on the type of school, experience level of a teacher and whether a course is offered fully or partially online.
 A survey conducted by the National Education Association (NEA) in June 2000 revealed compensation levels for distance learning faculty were close to the mid-range of on-campus faculty, with 20% earning under $40,000 annually and 20% securing salaries over $70,000 per year (www.nea.org).
+Overall, the national average salary for an online instructor in 2016 was $46,606, according to Glassdoor.com

-Traditional Versus Online Professors
+Traditional and Online Professors

 Most distance learning professors also teach traditional on-campus classes.
 The majority of these consist of full-time, tenured teachers who hold a master's degree and typically offer an online course each semester.
 While nearly all fields of study are represented through online courses, the majority of distance learning teachers are employed by community college districts.

-Course Reduction and Overload Compensation
+Course Reduction Concern

 Many professors stated in the NEA survey that they feared online courses would affect their overall salaries negatively.
 They also reported that more time was required for online course preparation and delivery; however, there were a number of postsecondary instructors who provided online teaching and did not see a reduction in course schedules.
-Some schools provided up to three times the overload compensation, typically consisting of credits in excess of 15 per semester.

 Copyright and Royalty Agreements